 - Placing 50% of your portfolio in TSLA stock

 - Investing a large chunk of your portfolio in stock of the company that you work at.
+It’s highly risky to concentrate Human Capital and Financial Capital in the same company.

-The Beneit of Diversification
+The Benefit of Diversification

 You do not receive higher expected returns for taking on extra company-specific or geographic risk.